ommair/CCpol23-2025-standalone-PES/README.md

 ---

-In the current we have enabled 3B long range damping using global variable **logical, parameter :: lrd_3b = .true.**  in common_arrays.f90,
+In the current version we have enabled 3B long range damping using global variable **logical, parameter :: lrd_3b = .true.**  in common_arrays.f90,
 ---